25.02.2022 – Union of Cypriots says “no to imperialist wars and occupations” with the international progressive forces and the peoples of the world!

 As a union, we would also like to share with our supporters the statements of the International League of Peoples’ Struggle (ILPS) that was published on 4th February 2022, and the No to War – No to NATO network which was published on 24th February 2022, regarding the imperialist actions in Ukraine.

 Union of Cypriots is the biggest Cypriot social movement that has a close relationship and solidarity with international progressive forces all over the world.
-Union of Cypriots is also the only formation representing Cypriots in international alliances such as the International League of Peoples’ Struggle (ILPS), the International Coordination of Revolutionary Parties and Organizations (ICOR), the Global Ecosocialist Network, the No to War – No to NATO network, and the Anti-Imperialist Anti-Fascist United Front (AIAFUF).
+Union of Cypriots is also the only formation representing Cypriots in international alliances such as the International League of Peoples’ Struggle (ILPS), the International Coordination of Revolutionary Parties and Organizations (ICOR), the Resist US-led War Movement, the No to War – No to NATO network, and the United Front (Anti-Imperialist Anti-Fascist United Front).

 No to imperialist war in Ukraine!